 The Organization Key is protected by a Organization Password that is only known to the administrators of your organization.
 Because we do not know the Organization Password, we cannot read any of the emails associated with your organization.
 However, because administrators have access to the Organization Password and Organization Key, administrators are able to read the emails of all users of an organization, unless the user is explicitly set to private.

 For day to day management of your organization, administrators do not need to use the Organization Password because an administrator’s ProtonMail account password is sufficient for most organization management functions.
 However, the Organization Password must be known for certain situations such as:

 - Adding a new administrator to your organization

 - Changing Organization Keys

-The Organization Password also serves as a recovery mechanism if an administrator ever loses access to their ProtonMail account and has to do a password reset.
+The Organization Password also serves as a recovery mechanism if an administrator loses administrative privileges to their ProtonMail organization (for instance, due to password reset).

 Changing Organization Password

 Any administrator can change the Organization Password.
 When this is done, it is the responsibility of each administrator to share the new Organization Password with all other administrators.